jenkinsci/p4-plugin/README.md

 Or use the call the build/ URL endpoint e.g. http://jenkins_host:8080/job/myJobID/build

 (where myJobID is the name of your job and jenkins_host the name or IP address of your Jenkins server).

+### Building at a change

+A Jenkins job can build at any point in the codes history, identified by a Perforce change or label.

+The Jenkins job can be _pinned_ to a Perforce change or label by setting the `Pin build at Perforce Label` field under the Populate options.
+Any time the Jenkins job is trigged, it will only build upto the pinned point.

+Alternativly, a change or label can be passed using the `Build Review` paramiters or URL end point (see the _Build Review_ chapter for details)

 ## Filtering